esenti/ld-40-the-more-you-have-the-worse-it-is/README.md

-# ld-40-the-more-you-have-the-worse-it-is
+# Ludum Dare 40 — The more you have, the worse it is

-Ludum Dare 40 — The more you have, the worse it is
+Don't click the button.